MateuszKretkowski/ImageColorReturner/README.md

 **If your map ISN'T properly colored, don't worry!
 We have a function which automatically paints your _ENTIRE_ Map.**

+The colors may look the same, but they aren't.
+If you are curious, you can check your reworked map in the ColorDuplicatePicker.

 ## Parameters
 - The Canvas of your map can be however big you want it to be.
 - blockSize is your object size for example: (Left Leg: 16px x 16px), so blockSize=16